Anthony Barr, OLB, UCLA (HT: 6’4⅞” WT: 255 lbs)

 - Able to press the edge and get tackles to overextend before darting to their inside gap.

-- Attacks the throwing hand of quarterbacks when he gets home, has a track record of forced fumbles.
+- Attacks the throwing hand of quarterbacks and has a track record of forced fumbles.

 - Sufficient job picking up the ball and keeping perimeter runs contained.